How to write developer documentation¶

 docs/in your repository.

 - Documentation from meetings with the client or other users.
-These should be stored in Trello, Google Drive or similar, and @snim2 or @a.garcia-dominguez should have ownership rights to the documents (so that they can be shared with other student developers).
+These should be stored in Trello, Google Drive or similar, and the CTO should have ownership rights to the documents (so that they can be shared with other student developers).

 Who should write your documentation?¶